makerdao/developer.makerdao.com/dai/1/cli.md

 #### Upgrading

-To upgrade Dai to the latest release, update the channel and then
+To upgrade Dai to the latest release, run:
-reinstall:

     $ dapp pkg update dai